ashutosh-rath02/git-re/README.md

 # GitHub Resume Generator

 This project is a web application that generates a professional resume from a GitHub profile.
-Simply enter a GitHub username, and the application will create a resume based on the user's contributions and projects.
+By entering a GitHub username, this web application generates a professional resume based on the user's contributions and projects.

 ## Featured In